Lufteluke/pi-tin/altoids_assembly.md

 ## 5. final assembly

 Connect the display cable to the Main PCB following the same steps used to connect it to the Display PCB.
 Insert the Main PCB package into the Altoids tin.
 It is easiest to insert the bottom edge (Raspberry Pi side) first at an angle and then tilt the assembly into place.
 Check that the rear buttons and USB port line up and that the Main PCB package is sitting flush with the base of the tin.
-Check that the tin is still able to close, making sure that the display cable folds into the space between the front panel and the display instead of being pushed into the recess around the connector.
+Check that the tin is still able to close, making sure that the display cable folds into the space between the front panel and the display instead of being pinched between the display and the tin.

 ![]()

-If everything appears to work mechanically, head over to the [software setup guide](./software_setup) to install Retropie on the Raspberry Pi.
+If everything appears to work mechanically, head over to the [software setup guide](./software_setup) to install RetroPie on the Raspberry Pi.